muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 instance, a thin foil could be caused to rotate when exposed to light.
 Therefore, light quanta clearly possessed momentum.
-It was this “light pressure” that Eddington would invoke to keep the gaseous sun from collapsing.[8,9] Consequently, Eddington postulated that the inner portion of the sun produced photons.
+It was this “light pressure” that Eddington would invoke to keep the gaseous sun from collapsing [8,9].
+Consequently, Eddington postulated that the inner portion of the sun produced photons.
 He then deduced that these individual light quanta would sooner or later run into a gas ion or atom and propel it up against the forces of the sun’s gravity.
 He